 One of the instruments was a questionnaire designed to tap information on instructional resources that were available in each of the schools for the teaching and learning of English.
-The questionnaire was designed for the Head teachers, teachers of English and the learners.
-It was a twenty (20) item questionnaire.
+The questionnaire was designed for the Head teachers, English teachers and English learners.
+It was a 20 item questionnaire.
 Ten (10) of the items are designed to tap information on materials for the teaching of English.
 The other ten (10) items were designed to tap information on library facilities and classroom structures demanding the respondents to answer Yes or No.

-The students' questionnaire was comprising of (20) items on textbooks, visuals and audiovisual aids and library facilities that were in the teachers/head teachers questionnaires.
+The students' questionnaire was comprising of (20) items on textbooks, visuals and audio-visual aids and library facilities that were in the teachers/head teachers questionnaires.
 The questionnaire had two sections.